Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ### Generic bot cloaks

 If you run a bot on the network, you may also get the bot cloaked.
-While you can sinply obtain a self-service user cloak for the bot, it is recommended to get a proper bot cloak.
+While you can simply obtain a self-service user cloak for the bot, it is recommended to get a proper bot cloak.
 These are look like `user/<your username>/bot/<bot's username>` and help other users know to find you if something goes wrong with the bot.